 After over 15 years in the real estate development industry, Ellison moved to Amsterdam, The Netherlands, to focus on woodworking and design full time.
 Obtaining his Visa through the Dutch-American Friendship Treaty, he negotiated a 2-year partnership agreement with the late and talented Dutch designer Faas van Dijk of OZENFANT DURANT.
 The duo partnered on several projects, including the posh and popular tourist attraction “La Remise” bed & breakfast in central Amsterdam.

 Ellison’s work sits in the homes of art collectors, restaurants and historic buildings and his 613 Table series can be found in the Chicago Mayor’s office.
 He currently continues to design and fabricate custom projects for residential, commercial and corporate clients.

 In addition to his design work, Ellison remains very active in the not-for-profit sector, conducting woodworking workshops for returning citizens for the Safer Foundation, creating public art, and providing woodworking education for local youth.

 Between 2001 – 2006, Ellison traveled extensively through Europe, and visited Johannesburg, South Africa where he joined a team of volunteers to build an AIDS hospice center.
 This 15-day experience was a life changing one for Ellison.
 Another key experience during this period was his visit to Burningman Festival and the introduction to the art and of Poi fire dancing.

-Upon his return to Chicago in 2008, Brian met his life partner, Asali Naimah, a corporate administrator, part-time workshop facilitator and dance instructor whom he later married in 2010.
+Upon his return to Chicago in 2008, Brian met his life partner, Asali Locke, a corporate administrator, part-time workshop facilitator and artist whom he later married in 2010.
 Today, the couple enjoys their separate careers and when time permits, they like to share their passion of performance as a duet for special events.